renesas-rz/rzg_trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

   IP.
 This needs to be applied to revisions r0p0, r1p0 and r1p1.
 It is fixed in r1p2.

+- ``ERRATA_X3_2641945``: This applies errata 2641945 workaround to Cortex-X3
+  CPU.
+This needs to be enabled only for revisions r0p0 and r1p0 of the CPU.
+  It is fixed in r1p1.

 - ``ERRATA_X3_2742421``: This applies errata 2742421 workaround to
   Cortex-X3 CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r1p1.
 It is fixed in r1p2.